 …and now it’s time to actually prepare for your college experience.
 It is exhausting just thinking about the process of college preparation.
 The shift to and from college is a meaningful adjustment during adolescence — often filled with excitement, anxiety, and the unknown; it should be treated accordingly.

 What is causing anxiety around entering or exiting college?
-How could therapy help?
+How could therapy for college students help?

 BeWELL therapists look to unpack the underlying reasons of college stress rather than simply treating the symptoms.